nathan-gardner/SECON2023Robot/Reports/Experimentation.md

 possible points for delivering 100% of the correct food chips to both the manatees and alligators.

-### **Duck Storage:**
-- Shall design a robot which can find and move 90% of the ducks into a holding area connected to the robot.
-- Shall locate the duck pond in the center of the arena within plus or minus one inch of error tolerance.
-- Shall transport and place 90% of the ducks stored inside the holding area to their final location in the duck pond.

 ### **Fireworks:**
 - Shall design an autonomous robot that will be able to flip